Trevor Story Preview, Player Props: Red Sox vs. Astros

 - The 9.1 strikeouts per nine innings compiled by the Astros pitching staff ranks seventh in MLB.

-- The Astros have a 3.84 team ERA that ranks fifth among all league pitching staffs.
+- The Astros have a 3.84 team ERA that ranks fourth across all league pitching staffs.

-- The righty's most recent time out came on Tuesday against the Miami Marlins, when he went 4 2/3 innings, surrendering four earned runs while giving up six hits.
+- In his last appearance on Wednesday, the right-hander went five innings against the Miami Marlins, allowing four earned runs while surrendering nine hits.

-- The 26-year-old has an ERA of 4.49, with 8.2 strikeouts per nine innings, in 23 games this season.
-Opponents have a .235 batting average against him.
+- The 40-year-old has amassed an ERA of 3.36, with 7.5 strikeouts per nine innings, in 19 games this season.
+Opponents are hitting .232 against him.

 © 2023 Data Skrive.
 All rights reserved.